Baháʼí Faith in Greater Boston: The Obers

-Harlan Ober was elected to the national executive broad in 1917, and was at the 1919 national convention held in New York at which the Tablets of the Divine Plan, a series of letters about promulgating the religion intra-and-internationally following World War I were officially presented, following which he gave talk at a Chicago meeting in May.
-Letters suggesting that Baháʼís take up "deeds, not words" following the Red Summer (1919) race riots arrived to Ober and soon there were Race Amity Conventions.
+Harlan Ober was elected to the national executive board in 1917, and was at the 1919 national convention held in New York at which the Tablets of the Divine Plan, a series of letters about promulgating the religion intra-and-internationally following World War I were officially presented, following which he gave a talk at a Chicago meeting in May.
+Letters suggesting that Baháʼís take up "deeds, not words" following the Red Summer (1919) race riots arrived at Ober and soon there were Race Amity Conventions.

 In 1920 Ober was present in Syria for the Knighting of ʻAbdu'l-Bahá.
 Randall was elected to the national board again in 1920 as treasurer and addressed the convention.

 In 1928 Ober gave a talk in Brooklyn, and Grace hosted an evening social at Green Acre.
 Ober gave a talk in Pittsburgh, Pennsylvania in 1929.
 In 1930 Ober returned to Pennsylvania to give another talk, and was also noticed in Brooklyn.

 1931 Ober was with Louis Gregory for a talk.

 The Ober family purchased a home near Green Acre in 1932 and Harlan soon was reading on the radio at WHEB weekly after noon from Spring into the Fall from 1933 into 1935,(with occasional gaps.)
 Grace spoke at the Portsmouth chapter of Hadassah and Harlan was also visible at other events - a funeral, and several series of talks in 1933.
-In 1933 he also gave a program series on "Psychology and Life" for Alpha Beta sorority and a ladies club.
+In 1933, he also gave a program series on "Psychology and Life" for Alpha Beta sorority and a ladies club.